Performing with Set List Maker

 - You can trigger almost any function from a remote control device like a foot switch or MIDI button.

 - You can configure one device in your band to select songs on all the other devices using live sharing.

 - You can record and play back sequences of actions using automation tracks.

 - A simple way to trigger functions like playing a backing track or starting auto-scrolling is to configure Set List Maker to perform these actions when you select a song.

-From the Layouts list, you can select a layout, then tap Edit Details, then tap the desired actions and set them to Song Selection.
+From the Settings > App Control page, you can browse the Actions list, then click the desired actions and set them to Song Selection.
 These actions will then be triggered whether

-you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control.
+you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control device.